 No need for a long list of paperwork anymore!
 Cryptocurrency is accessible to all, with unlimited purchases and withdrawal opportunities.
-The transaction cost is lower that what the banks use to charge as well!
+The transaction cost is lower than what the banks used to charge as well!

 Although the great minds of the world are still in two minds regarding cryptocurrencies.
 Richard Branson and Bill Gates are in favor of cryptocurrencies.
-Where as Warren Buffet, Paul Krugman, and Robert Shiller are opposing it.
-Nobel Prize winning economists like Krugman and Shiller consider it as a Ponzi scheme and a doorway to criminal activities.
+Whereas Warren Buffet, Paul Krugman, and Robert Shiller are opposing it.
+Nobel Prize-winning economists like Krugman and Shiller consider it a Ponzi scheme and a doorway to criminal activities.

-You need a storage before anything else.
+You need storage before anything else.
 Meaning, you need a wallet to store your cryptocurrency.
 Which is available for free online.
-That would however, demand a percentage when you withdraw or purchase something.
+That would, however, demand a percentage when you withdraw or purchase something.

 A physical device or a hardware wallet can be bought as well to store transaction information and history for future validation.
-Paper wallet is also another option.
+A paper wallet is also another option.
 It is either a printed or written QR code or a set of characters.
-After setting up you wallet, you are ready to buy cryptocurrencies from sites like Binance or Gemini.
-When yours purchase is complete, the purchase amount would then gets deposited into your wallet and becomes usable.
+After setting up your wallet, you are ready to buy cryptocurrencies from sites like Binance or Gemini.
+When your purchase is complete, the purchase amount would then get deposited into your wallet and becomes usable.